jaredly/planjs/Roadmap.md

+# Multiple Args at once:

+- after ... parsing ... do a pass on the Value's, collapsing applications where the root's arity is known.

 # Optimizing the JIT compiler:

 - [ ] if we're calling a LAW, we can eliminate a bunch of unnecessary APPs because we know the (minimum) arity